Clinical Trials Need a Quality Copilot

 Named 50%, timed at 30%

-The endpoint is labeled "time to first 50% pain reduction," but timing starts at the earlier 30% reduction date.
+The endpoint is labeled "time to first 50% pain reduction," but the calculation qualifies patients on their 50% reduction date while measuring the clock from their earlier 30% reduction date (i.e., the qualifying event and the timed event are different).

 AMBIGUITY